To give an overview about the current developments in the field of LNG as ship fuel.

 Duration: 1 day

 The introduction of stricter local, national and international environmental legislation demands new solutions for fuels within the maritime industry.
-One possible approach to meet the emission requirements is to use natural gas as fuel for propulsion and electric power generation on board.
+One approach to meet the ever more stringent emission requirements is to use natural gas as a fuel for propulsion and electric power generation on board.